 To show you how we’ll combine our TLT strategies with one of our strategy bundles for S&P 500.

-Let’s start by showing the backtest results of our beginner strategy bundle in S&P 500, which trades SPY or the futures contract (ES):
+Let’s start by showing the backtest results of our beginner strategy bundle in S&P 500 from 2002 until today, which trades SPY or the futures contract (ES):

 But what happens if we include bond strategies 3 and 4 mentioned above?
 The result improves a lot: